THE PSYCHOLOGY AND SABOTAGE OF WEIGHT LOSS

 Between his fifteen years of clinical experience, his work with other professionals and his ongoing supervision of healthcare professionals, he has amassed deep clinical experience that he would like to share with you.

-The Blair-West Approach begins with a key premise: do not even begin to try to lose weight until you have a) the right mindset (especially the right expectations) and b) have already learnt from your past experiences.
+The Blair-West Approach begins with a key premise: do not even begin to try to lose weight until you have developed the right mindset (especially the right expectations).
+This is because not only is all motivation built on our mindset but while motivation will get you moving, only the right mindset will get you over the obstacles and to the finish line.